Canada Research Chair in Indigenous Rights in Constitutional and International Law

 Dwight Newman joined the College of Law as Assistant Professor in 2005 and was promoted to Associate Professor in 2008 and Professor in 2010.
 He also served a term as Associate Dean from 2006 to 2009.
 Prior to joining the faculty, he clerked for Chief Justice Lamer and Justice LeBel at the Supreme Court of Canada and worked for human rights organizations in South Africa and Hong Kong and for the Canadian Department of Justice.
 He completed his B.A. in Economics at Regina and his J.D. at Saskatchewan.
 He completed his B.C.L., M.Phil., and D.Phil. degrees at Oxford University as a Rhodes Scholar and SSHRC Doctoral Fellow, where he also taught in the Jurisprudence and Public International Law courses.
 He also studied at the Hague Academy of International Law in its intensive summer course on Private International Law.
 He has been an Honourary Senior Research Fellow at the University of the Witwatersrand School of Law in South Africa, a Visiting Scholar at the Wits Institute for Social and Economic Research (WISER), and a Visiting Scholar at the McGill Faculty of Law.

 Dr. Newman is the author of Community and Collective Rights: A Theoretical Framework for Rights Held by Groups (Oxford: Hart Publishing, 2011), The Duty to Consult: New Relationships with Aboriginal Peoples (Saskatoon: Purich, 2009), and of the Charter of Rights volume of the Halsburys Laws of Canada published by Lexis-Nexis.
-He is also co-author of Understanding Property (Toronto: Carswell, 2008) and is co-authoring a forthcoming treatise on Canadian constitutional law to be published by Lexis-Nexis.
+He is also co-author of Understanding Property (Toronto: Carswell, 2008) and of the Law of the Canadian Constitution (Toronto: LexisNexis, 2013).
+His most recent book is Natural Resource Jurisdiction in Canada (Toronto: LexisNexis, 2013).
 He has also authored around fifty articles or book chapters.
-He has had SSHRC grant funding continuously since 2007 on different projects on Indigenous rights, with his current project focusing on “International Law Norms on Consultation with Indigenous Peoples: Doctrinal, Methodological, and Theoretical Dimensions”.
+He has had SSHRC grant funding continuously since 2007 on different projects on Indigenous rights.
 His writing has been cited by all levels of Canadian courts, including the Supreme Court of Canada.

-Dr. Newman has done selective consulting on projects related to his areas of expertise in conflict of laws and in constitutional law in relation to natural resource issues and has spoken widely to academic, practitioner, and policy audiences on four continents.
-His teaching at the College of Law regularly includes Constitutional Law and Conflict of Laws and has also included Contracts, Topics in Advanced Legal Reasoning, International Criminal Law, and Theorizing Aboriginal Rights.
+Dr. Newman has done selective consulting on projects related to his areas of academic work in constitutional law and in relation to certain natural resource issues, and he has spoken widely to academic, practitioner, and policy audiences on five continents.
+His teaching at the College of Law regularly includes constitutional law and seminars related to his research programme and has also included conflict of laws, contracts, advanced legal reasoning, international criminal law, and theorizing aboriginal rights.

 Publications and Research Work: